Welcome to today's edition of the Rush 24-7 podcast.

 And just a minor little detail here.

-Not a single member of the 72 reporters in the White House press corps is a Republican.
+Not a single member of the 72 reporters in the White House Press Corps is a Republican.

 Not a single one, not even from so-called conservative or Republican sites.

-Not a single 72 reporters in the White House press corps, and according to a poll of them, not a one of them in the White House press corps is a Republican.
+Not a single, 72 reporters in the White House Press Corps, and according to a poll of them, not a one of them in the White House press corps is a Republican.

 Now, clearly, folks, that's not an accident.

-I mean, the law of averages says that there'd be one or two that would skate by that would sneak in there somehow, but for all 72, and the proper way to say it is not a single Republican, it's more powerful to say not a single Republican in all 72 than to say all 72 are Democrats, because that probably wouldn't surprise people as much as when you pointed out the uh the other way.
+But for all 72, and the proper way to say it is not a single Republican, it's more powerful to say not a single Republican in all 72 than to say all 72 are Democrats, because that probably wouldn't surprise people as much as when you pointed out the other way.

 But what are the odds of something like that?

-I mean, then that cannot be an accident.
+I mean, that cannot be an accident.

-Why I've called it the state control media since the first day of this regime.
+It's why I've called it the state control media since the first day of this regime.

 Now to Larry Wilmore.

-Um forget the jokes.
+Forget the jokes.

 He said something that nobody else can quote.